Team

 Yu-Hsin Chen

-Yu-Hsin Chen received the B.S. from National Taiwan University, Taiwan, in 2009, and the S.M. and Ph.D. degree in electrical engineering and computer science from the Massachusetts Institute of Technology, Cambridge, MA, in 2013 and 2018, respectively.
+Yu-Hsin Chen received the B.S. from National Taiwan University, Taiwan, in 2009, and the S.M. and Ph.D. degree in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology, Cambridge, MA, in 2013 and 2018, respectively.
 His Ph.D. research focused on architecture design and hardware implementation for deep learning accelerators.
 His work on the dataflows for CNN accelerators was selected as one of the Top Picks in Computer Architecture in 2016.
 He was also the recipient of the 2015 NVIDIA Graduate Fellowship, the 2018 Jin-Au Kong Outstanding Doctoral Thesis Prize in electrical engineering at MIT and the 2019 ACM SIGARCH/IEEE-CS TCCA Outstanding Dissertation Award.
-Since August 2018, he has been with NVIDIA Research where he is a Research Scientist in the Architecture Research Group.
+In August 2018, he joined NVIDIA Research as a Research Scientist in the Architecture Research Group.

 Hsin-Yu Jane Lai

 Hsin-Yu Lai received the B.S. degree in EE and math from National Taiwan University.
 She received the S.M. and Ph.D. degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology, Cambridge, MA, in 2016 and 2020, respectively.
 Her Ph.D. research focused on tracking eye movement features for individualized assessment of neurocognitive state using mobile devices.
-Since September 2021, she has been with Harvard University where she is a Postdoctoral Researcher.
+In September 2021, she joined Harvard University as a Postdoctoral Researcher.

 James Noraky

 James Noraky received the S.B. in Electrical Sciences and Engineering from MIT in 2013.
 He received the M.Eng. and Ph.D. degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology, Cambridge, MA, in 2014 and 2020, respectively.
 His Ph.D. research focused on algorithms and systems for low power time-of-flight imaging.
-Since June 2020, he has been with Google where he is a Software Engineer.
+In June 2020, he joined Google as a Software Engineer.

 Amr Suleiman

 Amr Suleiman received the B.S. and M.S. degrees in Electronics and Electrical Communications Engineering from Cairo University, Egypt in 2008 and 2011, respectively.
 He received the S.M. and Ph.D. degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology, Cambridge, MA, in 2013 and 2018, respectively.
 His Ph.D. research focused on developing new energy-efficient implementations for machine vision algorithms (e.g., detection, recognition, and tracking).
 He was a recipient of the Endowed fellowship of the Arab Republic of Egypt, the 2018 Symposium on VLSI Circuits Best Student Paper Award, and third place award at the 2015 Broadcom Foundation University Research Competition.
-Since May 2018, he has been with Facebook Reality Labs where he is a Research Scientist.
+In May 2018, he joined Facebook Reality Labs as a Research Scientist.

 Gladynel Saavedra Peña